tomaspferreira/IPRO-Wordle/README.md

 #### Geeksforseeks
 - Further research about multidimensional arrays here: https://www.geeksforgeeks.org/java/multidimensional-arrays-in-java/

-#### Spellchecker
+#### Checkstyle
-- Spellchecker plug-in was used to improve code structure.
+- Checkstyle plug-in was used to improve code structure.
 To better understand which problems there were, this website was used: https://checkstyle.org/config.html#Checker

+#### Wordlist
+- For the English wordlist, this website was used: https://wordraiders.com/wordle-words/
+- For the German wordlist, this website was used: https://www.wort-suchen.de/woerterbuch/
+- For the dictionairies, Chromium was used: https://chromium.googlesource.com/chromium/deps/hunspell/%2B/9f292621c01a6708cd35416c4482ba5d6881186f/dictionaries?
+- For the libraries, this repo was used: https://mvnrepository.com/artifact/com.nikialeksey/jhunspell

 ### Opensource AI
 For guiding methods and correction purposes, Chatgpt was used.